Zack Godley: Boston Red Sox

 On July 17, 2020, Godley signed a minor league deal with the Boston Red Sox.
-He was added to the team's active roster on July 26, and made his first appearance with Boston the next day, pitching four innings of scoreless relief in a 7–4 loss to the New York Mets.
-He was placed on the 10-day injured list on September 10, and moved to the 45-day injured list on September 19.
-Overall with the 2020 Red Sox, Godley appeared in eight games (seven starts), compiling an 0–4 record with 8.16 ERA and 28 strikeouts in 28 2/3 innings.
+He was added to the team's active roster on July 26 and made his first appearance with Boston the next day, pitching four innings of scoreless relief in a 7–4 loss to the New York Mets.
+He was placed on the 10-day injured list on September 10 and moved to the 45-day injured list on September 19.
+Godley appeared in eight games (seven starts) for the 2020 Red Sox, compiling an 0–4 record with 8.16 ERA and 28 strikeouts in 28 2/3 innings.
 On October 26, Godley was outrighted off of the 40-man roster and elected free agency.

 Milwaukee Brewers

-On March 19, 2021, Godley signed a minor league contract with the Milwaukee Brewers organization.
-On April 28, 2021, Godley was selected to the active roster to be the starting pitcher in the Brewers’ game against the Miami Marlins and allowed 3 earned runs in 3.0 innings, taking the loss.
+On March 19, 2021, Godley signed a minor league contract with the Milwaukee Brewers.
+On April 28, Godley was selected to the active roster to be the starting pitcher in a game against the Miami Marlins and allowed 3 earned runs in 3 innings, taking the loss.
 The next day, he was placed on the injured list with a right index finger contusion.
 On May 10, Godley was activated from the injured list and designated for assignment.
 He cleared outright waivers on May 12 and was assigned outright to Triple-A. On June 18, Godley was re-selected to the active roster.
-After allowing 3 earned runs in a third of an inning, Godley was again designated for assignment on June 21.
-He was outrighted to the Triple-A Nashville Sounds on June 24.
+After allowing 3 earned runs in 1/3 inning, Godley was again designated for assignment on June 21.
+He was outrighted to Triple-A on June 24.
 However, Godley rejected the outright assignment and elected free agency the next day.

-Cleveland Indians
+Cleveland Indians and New York Mets (2021)

 On June 28, 2021, Godley signed a minor league contract with the Cleveland Indians organization and was assigned to the Columbus Clippers of the Triple-A East.
-Godley was released by the Indians on August 2, 2021.
+Godley was released by the Indians on August 2.

-New York Mets

-On August 7, 2021, Godley signed a minor league deal with the New York Mets.
+On August 7, Godley signed a minor league deal with the New York Mets.
 Godley made 4 starts for the Triple-A Syracuse Mets, going 2–0 with a 2.33 ERA and 17 strikeouts.
 On August 30, Godley was granted his release by the Mets.

 Cincinnati Reds

 On February 21, 2022, Godley signed a minor league contract with the Cincinnati Reds.
-In 14 games for the Triple–A Louisville Bats, he struggled to an 8.06 ERA with 29 strikeouts across 22 1/3 innings pitched.
+In 14 games for the Triple-A Louisville Bats, he struggled to an 8.06 ERA with 29 strikeouts across 22 1/3 innings pitched.
 On May 26, Godley was released by the Reds organization.